vgeruslu/MBTCover/README.md

 * [Dr. Vahid Garousi](https://www.vgarousi.com), Associate Professor of Software Engineering, Queen’s University Belfast, Northern Ireland, UK

 ## Demo videos
+### A demo video of the second version of the tool, showing coverage values live (September 2020):

-A general overview of the tool's features and code-base:
+### An overview of the features and code-base of the first version of the tool (May 2020):

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=zT3zq-WhgAQ" target="_blank"><img src="http://img.youtube.com/vi/zT3zq-WhgAQ/0.jpg"
 alt="IMAGE ALT TEXT HERE" width="240" height="180" border="10" /></a>